 Covid Restrictions Business Support Scheme: Part B

-The Covid Restrictions Business Support Scheme is a new support scheme from the Department for the Economy.
-It is designed to provide support to those businesses directly impacted by the Northern Ireland Health Protection Regulations, which came into force on Friday 16 October.
+The Covid Restrictions Business Support Scheme is a support scheme from the Department for the Economy.
+It is designed to provide support to those businesses directly impacted by the Northern Ireland Health Protection Regulations.

 The Covid Restrictions Business Support Scheme is administered by Invest NI on behalf of the Department for the Economy (DfE).